statengeneraal/laws-markdown/verdrag/verdrag/tot/regeling/van/de/walvisvangst/BWBV0005482/README.md

 (iii) the gross tonnage, horsepower, length and other characteristics of each; vessels used only as tow boats should be specified.

-3) A list of the land stations which were in operation during the period concerned, and the number of miles searched per day by aircraft, if any.
+3. A list of the land stations which were in operation during the period concerned, and the number of miles searched per day by aircraft, if any.

-b) The information required under paragraph a)2)iii) should also be recorded together with the following information, in the log book format shown in Appendix A, and forwarded to the Commission:
+b) The information required under paragraph (*a*)(2) (iii) should also be recorded together with the following information, in the log book format shown in Appendix A, and forwarded to the Commission:

-1) where possible the time spent each day on different components of the catching operation,
+1. where possible the time spent each day on different components of the catching operation,

-2) any modifications of the measures in paragraphs a)2)i)-iii) or b)1) or data from other suitable indicators of fishing effort for “small-type whaling” operations.
+2. any modifications of the measures in paragraphs (*a*)(2)(i)-(iii) or (*b*)(1) or data from other suitable indicators of fishing effort for “small-type whaling” operations.

 29.

 a) Where possible all factory ships and land stations shall collect from each whale taken and report on:

-1) both ovaries or the combined weight of both testes,
+1. both ovaries or the combined weight of both testes,

-2) at least one ear plug, or one tooth (preferably first mandibular).
+2. at least one ear plug, or one tooth (preferably first mandibular).

-b) Where possible similar collections to those described in sub-paragraph a) of this paragraph shall be undertaken and reported by “small-type whaling” operations conducted from shore or by pelagic fleets.
+b) Where possible similar collections to those described in sub-paragraph (*a*) of this paragraph shall be undertaken and reported by “small-type whaling” operations conducted from shore or by pelagic fleets.

-c) All specimens collected under sub-paragraphs a) and b) shall be properly labelled with platform or other identification number of the whale and be appropriately preserved.
+c) All specimens collected under sub-paragraphs (*a*) and (*b*) shall be properly labelled with platform or other identification number of the whale and be appropriately preserved.

-d) Contracting Governments shall arrange for the analysis as soon as possible of the tissue samples and specimens collected under sub-paragraphs a) and b) and report to the Commission on the results of such analyses.
+d) Contracting Governments shall arrange for the analysis as soon as possible of the tissue samples and specimens collected under sub-paragraphs (*a*) and (*b*) and report to the Commission on the results of such analyses.

 30. A Contracting Government shall provide the Secretary to the International Whaling Commission with proposed scientific permits before they are issued and in sufficient time to allow the Scientific Committee to review and comment on them.
 The proposed permits should specify: